 Whether it’s because of financial constraints or the limits of our modern technology, consider if your idea is outside the bounds of possibility.

 This doesn’t necessarily mean your app idea has to come to an end.
 Try instead to limit the scope of your idea and trim down anything that is not necessary or unfeasible.

 If what’s left is still something you can be proud of, you should continue with development.

 Does your idea fill any gaps in the market?

 This doesn’t mean that you need a brand new idea.
 For example, there are many different streaming services in the app store, but not all of them offer the exact same thing.

 While they’re similar, they fill in different gaps in the streaming market, which is why so many people use them.
-In fact, 74% of US homes have some kind of streaming service they use, according to PC Mag, and that number has been rising each year.
+In fact, over three-quarters of U.S.households subscribe to a streaming service.

 Remember, your mobile app idea should be something that people need or want.